 Sports wagering can be a cruel form of entertainment or an entertaining form of cruelty, depending on how you look at it.

 I’m not sure if prop bets make that sentiment worse or better, but I do know they are woven into the fabric of the Super Bowl.
-Oddsmakers in Vegas and online offer odds on everything from the coin flip to the halftime show to various in-game firsts and totals.
+Oddsmakers offer odds on everything from the coin flip to the halftime show to various in-game firsts and totals.

-$160 (to win 100) that it will take Gladys Knight longer than 1:47 to sing the National Anthem: I just always assume it will take forever to finish the anthem.
-If I was singing the anthem, I’d bet $10 million on the under and sing as fast as humanly possible.
+• $160 (to win $100) that it will take Gladys Knight longer than 1:47 to sing the national anthem: WIN.
+I just always assume it will take forever to finish the anthem, and it took Knight a little over 2 minutes by my count.
+If I was singing the anthem, by the way, I’d bet $10 million on the under and sing as fast as humanly possible.

-$110 (to win 100) that there will be at least one field goal made in the first quarter: Early on, take the points.
+• $110 (to win $100) that there will be at least one field goal made in the first quarter: LOSS.
+Thanks for nothing, Stephen Gostkowski, for missing a 46-yarder in the first quarter.

-$130 (to win 100) that Adam Levine will not be wearing a hat at the start of the halftime show: This is a dumb bet, but I did a Google image search for the Maroon 5 frontman and he isn’t wearing a hat in a single picture.
+• $130 (to win $100) that Adam Levine will not be wearing a hat at the start of the halftime show: WIN.
+This was a ludicrous bet, but I did a Google image search for the Maroon 5 frontman and he isn’t wearing a hat in a single picture.
 So there you go.

-$40 (to win $2,000) on Tom Brady being the first touchdown scorer: Brady’s a terrible scrambler, but at 50/1 odds why not take a flier?
-He’s great on QB sneaks, and if I’m the Patriots in the Super Bowl on the 1 — unlike the Seahawks — I don’t take any chances.
+• $40 (to win $2,000) on Tom Brady being the first touchdown scorer: LOSS.
+Brady’s a terrible scrambler, but at 50-to-1 odds why not take a flier?
+He’s great on QB sneaks.
+When the Patriots got near the goal line (finally) in the fourth quarter, I got excited.
+Alas, they ran it in the conventional way, with Sony Michel scoring instead.